Cancellation Meadows: a Generic Basis Theorem and Some Applications

 In~\cite{BPvdZ} meadows without proper zero divisors are termed \emph{cancellation meadows}.
-In~\cite{BHT07} it is shown that the equational theory of cancellation meadows (there called zero-totalized fields) has a finite basis.
+Recently, we found in~\cite{Ono} that meadows were already introduced by Komori~\cite{K75} in a report from 1975, where they go by the name of \emph{desirable pseudo-fields.} In~\cite{BHT} it is shown that meadows are precisely the Von Neumann regular rings expanded with an inverse operator $\_^{-1}$ and that the equational theory of cancellation meadows (there called zero-totalized fields) has a finite basis.
 In this paper we will extend that result to a generic form.
 This enables its application to extended signatures.
-In particular we will examine the case of signed meadows.
-The sign operator provides one of several mutually interchangeable ways in which the presence of an ordering can be equationally specified.
-We notice that the generic proof is an elaboration of the proof used for the case of closed terms that has been dealt with in~\cite{BT07}.
-The proof of the finite basis theorem in~\cite{BHT07} uses the existence of maximal ideals.
+In particular we will examine the case of differential meadows|i.e.\ meadows equipped with differentiation operators.
+A second extension is obtained by adding a sign function which provides one of several mutually interchangeable ways in which the presence of an ordering can be equationally specified.
+The importance of the latter extension follows from the fact that most uses of rational numbers in computer science theory exploit their ordering.

+We notice that the proof of the generic basis theorem is an elaboration of the proof used for the case of closed terms that has been dealt with in~\cite{BT07}.
+The proof of the finite basis theorem in~\cite{BHT} uses the existence of maximal ideals.
 Although shorter and simpler, the proof via ideals seems not to generalize in the way our proof below does.
-The importance of the generalization follows from the fact that most uses of rational numbers in computer science theory exploit their ordering.
-An example is timed process algebra as treated in~\cite{BM}.

-Bethke and Rodenburg~\cite{BR07} demonstrate that finite meadows are products of fields, thus strengthening the result in~\cite{BHT07} (for the finite case) that establishes that each meadow can be embedded in a product of fields, a result which was named the \emph{embedding theorem for meadows}.
+Bethke, Rodenburg, and Sevenster~\cite{BR07} demonstrate that finite meadows are products of fields, thus strengthening the result in~\cite{BHT} (for the finite case) that establishes that each meadow can be embedded in a product of fields, a result which was named the \emph{embedding theorem for meadows}.
 We notice that the basis theorem for meadows, but not its generic form, is an immediate consequence of the embedding theorem.

 The paper is structured as follows: in the next section we recall the axioms for meadows and introduce a representation result.
 Then, in Section~\ref{sec:3} we present our main result, the generic basis theorem.
-In Section~\ref{sec:4} we discuss the extension of cancellation meadows with the sign function, and a further extension with floor and ceiling functions.
-We end the paper in Section~\ref{sec:5} with some conclusions.
+In Section~\ref{sec:4} we introduce differential meadows.
+Then, in Section~\ref{sec:5} we extend cancellation meadows with the sign function.
+We discuss a further extension with floor and ceiling functions and with a square root in Section~\ref{sec:6}.
+We end the paper in Section~\ref{sec:7} with some conclusions.